Skip to main content

 Accessibility gates can still drive release decisions, but the cited DOJ/Federal Register excerpts do not define a payout-stage block rule, remediation SLA format, or ticket-level evidence checklist.
 Treat those as internal policy choices and document them explicitly.

 Use one matrix across submit, approve, execute, reconcile, and exception resolution so each stage has explicit checks and evidence expectations.
-In this grounding pack, the exact control checks, blocking thresholds, and required artifacts are not specified, so define them internally.
+Define the exact control checks, blocking thresholds, and required artifacts internally.

 Keep the release matrix equally explicit so each stage has a blocking rule and a named evidence artifact.